ewsdocker/alpine-htop/README.md

 The container is exited by giving focus to the container and then using the *ctrl-c* keyboard combination to exit the container.

 ***
-#### Licensed by Academic Free License v 3.0
+#### Licensed under the GNU General Public License, GPL-3.0-or-later.
-Read the license at https://github.com/EarthWalkSoftware/docker-alpine-htop/wiki/License
+Read the license at https://github.com/ewsdocker/alpine-htop/wiki/License

 ---------------------